sylvainhalle/PaperShell/Readme.md

 1. Modify `authors.txt` with the desired title, authors and institutions.
    The file is self-documented and tells you how to do it.

-2. Call `php set-style.php <style>` to generate the include files, which will be placed in the `Source` subfolder.
+2. Call `php set-style.php style` to generate the include files, which will be placed in the `Source` subfolder.
 (This requires [PHP](http://php.net/) to be installed in your path.)
-The `style` argument can be any of a long list of paper templates.
-Available styles are: lncs, ieee, acmconf, elsevier, springer, aaai, acmjour, eptcs, stvr, lipics, easychair, usenix.
+The word `style` must be replaced by the name of a paper template, which you can select from a long list.
+Some of the available styles are: lncs, ieee, acmconf, elsevier, springer, aaai, acmjour, eptcs, stvr, lipics, easychair, usenix.